wasiflatifhussain/bookswap-microservices-based-marketplace-for-readers/swap-service/README.md

 checks in code — permissions are handled entirely through Keycloak service roles and audience configuration.

 ## VIP Improvements needed in the future:
+- P1 Task: When a responder unlists a books, then it posts BOOK_UNLISTED event.
+We need to automatically cancel all pending swaps for that book and notify the requesters.
+Swap Service can listen to the event and perform the cancellations and post SWAP_CANCELED events for notifications.
 - P1 Incident: We require rollbacks in service layer.
 As we are calling multiple external services, if any of them fail, we need to rollback the previous successful calls.
 Current use of @Transactional only covers local DB operations.
 We need to either implement a saga pattern with Kafka or retry mechanisms with idempotency keys.
 The main idea is that if